 How intense is photosynthesis during the growing season?
 The map above shows, in darkness of green, the intensity of photosynthesis (Normalized Difference Vegetation Index or NDVI) from July 25 to August 15 in 2018 for an area just north of Elkhart, Illinois.
 The red marker on the left is in a field where cover-crop experiments are being tried.
 The marker on the right is business as usual for the corn belt: short-season annual cropping of corn or beans.
 Data processed from the European Space Agency's Sentinel satellite.

 How long are green plants feeding the soil foodweb?
 Same area, same markers, this map shows number of days of the year in which photosynthesis was over a threshold (in this case, NDVI over .3, averaged over 2017 and 2018).
 The darker the green, the longer soil life is being fed by plant photosynthesis such as root exudates, and the more chance soil life has to grow and maintain soil structure and aggregation--the soil carbon sponge.
 The marker on the left shows a more entrepreneurial approach to the capture of sunlight energy, with its much longer season of plant growth.
 This map shows duration of photosysthesis rather than momentary intensity, and is nearly the reverse of the summer map.
 Grass waterways, lawns, and roadsides are green 2 or 3 times longer than most of the fields, which are over the threshold of NDVI = .3 only about 90 days.
+Most of the cropland in this map shows what I have long called a sunshine spill--a waste of available solar energy.

 Maps of energy flow can give us additional perspective and help us add principles, such as the soil health principles of soil cover, living roots, diversity, minimize tillage, and integrate livestock, to a focus on practices, species, or substances.
 For more examples of length of green maps, see here.